SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Our Vivint tech installing a window sensor.

-Cove is a newcomer to the home security scene, and it’s already made a big impact.
-We love that it’s an affordable DIY system, but what makes it great for rural customers is its cellular backup feature if the power goes out.
+Cove has established itself as a reliable player in the home security market, offering an affordable DIY system that's particularly well-suited for rural properties.
+While we love the low prices, what makes it great for rural customers is its cellular backup feature if the power goes out.
 Even its basic monitoring plans include it.

 The Cove touch screen keypad links with the monitoring center via cellular and Wi-Fi.

-The response time is also reasonable at 40 seconds on average.
+The response time averages under 40 seconds, which is impressively quick.
 It was so quick that we actually had the police show up when we were simulating break-ins.
 However, it was slower than our top picks, which is why it’s only getting an honorable mention.

-Frontpoint only has one monitoring plan, which includes cellular backup.
-However, it is more expensive than our top picks, and the monitoring center is outsourced to another company.
+If you purchase your system online, Frontpoint only offers one monitoring plan.
+It unlocks all of their features, including cellular backup, for $49.99 per month.
+That’s more expensive than our top picks, and the monitoring center is outsourced to another company.

 We found Frontpoint equipment sturdy, but their bulky size can make them a challenge to install.

-For $49 per month, you would hope for a rapid response to an alarm trigger.
-But in our experience, we waited 30 to 45 seconds on average for Frontpoint to respond.
+For $49.99 per month, we expected a rapid response to an alarm trigger But in our experience, we waited 30 to 45 seconds on average for Frontpoint to respond.
 It’s not bad, but it’s not as good as ADT, SimpliSafe or Vivint.

 Still, it’s a great option, particularly for large homes because of the vast selection of equipment.